chrisidakwo/laravel-inventory/docs/INSTALLATION.md

 ## Installation

-### Installation (Laravel 4)
+### Installation (Laravel 9 and above)

-Add inventory to your `composer.json` file:

-    "stevebauman/inventory" : "1.6.*"

-Now perform a `composer update` on your project's source.

-Then insert the service provider in your `app/config/app.php` config file:

-    'Stevebauman\Inventory\InventoryServiceProvider'

-If you want to customize the database tables, you can publish the migration and run it yourself:

-    php artisan migrate:publish stevebauman/inventory

-And then run the migration:

-    php artisan migrate
+This package can only work in Laravel projects running Laravel v9 and above.

-Otherwise you can run the install command:
+For project running a lesser version, you can use the parent project: https://github.com/mauricecalhoun/inventory

-    php artisan inventory:install

-Be sure to publish the configuration if you'd like to customize inventory:

-    php artisan config:publish stevebauman/inventory

-### Installation (Laravel 5)

-Add inventory to your `composer.json` file:

-    "stevebauman/inventory" : "1.6.*"

-Now perform a `composer update` on your project's source.

-Then insert the service provider in your `config/app.php` config file:

-    'Stevebauman\Inventory\InventoryServiceProvider'

-Either publish the assets to customize the database tables using:

-    php artisan vendor:publish

-And then run the migrations:

-    php artisan migrate

-Or use the inventory install command:

-    php artisan inventory:install

-### Installation (Laravel 9)
+#### Steps:

-Add inventory to your `composer.json` file:
+1. Add inventory to your `composer.json` file:

     "stevebauman/inventory" : "v2.1.*"

-Now perform a `composer update` on your project's source.
+2. Now perform a `composer update` on your project's source.

-Then insert the service provider in your `config/app.php` config file:
+3. Then insert the service provider in your `config/app.php` config file:

     'Stevebauman\Inventory\InventoryServiceProvider'

-Either publish the assets to customize the database tables using:
+4. Either publish the assets to customize the database tables using:

     php artisan vendor:publish

-And then run the migrations:
+5. And then run the migrations:

     php artisan migrate

-Or use the inventory install command:

-    php artisan inventory:install

-### Installation (Laravel 10)

-Add inventory to your `composer.json` file:

-    "stevebauman/inventory" : "^v2.3.4"

-Now perform a `composer update` on your project's source.

-Then insert the service provider in your `config/app.php` config file:

-    'Stevebauman\Inventory\InventoryServiceProvider'

-Either publish the assets to customize the database tables using:

-    php artisan vendor:publish

-And then run the migrations:

-    php artisan migrate

-Or use the inventory install command:
+6. Or use the inventory install command:

     php artisan inventory:install